IT Security Awareness Training

 Employee Vulnerability Assessment

 Next, we perform an Employee Vulnerability Assessment (EVA) to help you determine which employees are at the most significant risk from phishing attempts.
 The EVA scores each employee between 0 and 800.
 The higher their score, the better equipped they are to meet the threat that hackers pose to them.
+You can use the cyber awareness scores to decide which employees need additional training and which employees should be given more or less access to sensitive data.

 Technology alone is not enough for thorough protection.